-You’ll need to renew your badge after 3 years, or when you stop receiving the benefit your badge is linked to - for example DLA or PIP.
+You’ll need to renew your badge after 3 years.
+You'll also have to re-apply for a badge if you stop getting the benefit your badge is linked to.

 You must give your Blue Badge back to your council if you no longer need it, for example if your condition improves.
 You could be fined up to £1,000 if you don’t.